Raasay: 19th and 20th centuries

-Near Oskaig, there is a row of six houses which are known as Manitoba.
-Locals believe that this was a gathering place for people about to embark on emigrating to Canada in the late 19th century.

 William Baird and Company signed a deed to purchase the estate of the Island of Raasay on 28 December 1910.
 The sale completed on 15 May 1911.

 In May 1921, a group of crofters from Rona landed on Raasay and attempted to re-occupy their ancestral land.
 These so-called "Raasay Raiders" were arrested, tried and given prison sentences, but public support for them was strong and they were eventually freed and allowed to remain on Raasay.

 The island was purchased by the government in 1922 after the mine closed.
 In 1949 The Forestry Commission was granted land bringing much-needed employment, and in 1956 The North of Scotland Hydro-Electric Board delivered mains electricity to the island.
-In the 1960s Raasay House and various other properties were purchased by John Green, a doctor residing Sussex who visited the island only once and whose lack of interest in it earned him the sobriquet "Dr No".
+The power was generated by Storr Lochs Hydro-Electric Scheme, which was commissioned in 1952 and upgraded in 1956.
+Local residents and invited guests met at Balmeanach, on Skye, on 14 March 1956.
+Major General Harry Macdonald, who owned the Braes estate, operated the switch, and rockets were fired from Raasay to confirm that electricity had arrived through the undersea cable, which ran from An Aird in Braes to Suishnish.
+The guests were then transported to Raasay in fishing boats to complete the celebrations.
+In the 1960s Raasay House and various other properties were purchased by John Green, a doctor residing in Sussex who visited the island only once and whose lack of interest in it earned him the sobriquet "Dr No".
 Having purchased the property for £8,000 he sold it to the Highlands and Islands Development Board in 1979 for £135,000.

-Around this time, Manchester-born Alan Evans (who lived in Loanhead and worked for Ferranti, but owned several small properties around Raasay) set up Isle of Raasay Enterprises, a private initiative intended to encourage local enterprise such as the production of tourist postcards.
-Little progress was made before his death in 1967 but he is remembered by the Allan Evans Memorial Hostel (closed 2014) at Creachan, a remote cottage he had bequeathed to the SYHA.